MarkusScherrer/MarkusScherrer/README.md

-- 👋 Hi, I’m @MarkusScherrer
+- 👋 Hi, I’m @Markus Scherrer
 - 👀 I’m interested in geodetic reference systems, cadastral surveying and astronomy
 - 🌱 I’m currently learning python and script-languages
 - 💞️ I’m looking to collaborate on ...